DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Theoretical Discussions

 FlowGRPO and DanceGRPO directly take the Euler discretization of the flow SDE.
 In principle, there are more accurate ways, such as utilizing the idea of diffusion implicit models~\citep{song2020denoising,zheng2024diffusion}, which is equivalent to the first-order discretization after applying exponential integrators~\citep{hochbruck2010exponential,zhang2022fast,gonzalez2023seeds}.
 Specifically, the sampling step from $t$ to $s<t$ can be derived as:

 where $\rho_t=\eta_t s\sqrt{1-\frac{s^2(1-t)^2}{t^2(1-s)^2}}$, and $\eta_t\in[0,1]$ interpolates between ODE and maximum variance SDE.
 Compared to the Euler discretization, the DDIM-style discretization avoids singularities at boundaries and is expected to reduce sampling errors.
-However, as the training loss of FlowGRPO couples with the sampler, and RL requires not only accurate reward signals but also large exploration space, we did not observe notable advantages by replacing the SDE sampler with DDIM.
+However, we did not observe notable advantages by replacing the SDE sampler with stochastic DDIM.
+Concurrent work~\citep{wang2025coefficients} improves the SDE sampler through the Coefficients-Preserving Sampling (CPS) principle.